klamping/Responsive-Starter-Kit/README.md

 A [browsable demo](https://rawgithub.com/mpgilbertusa/Responsive-Starter-Kit/master/index.html) of all layout pages is available.

+## Tutorials ##

+Be sure to check out the [Responsive Web Design: A Gentle Introduction](http://www.mpgilbert.com/responsive-web-design-a-gentle-introduction) video training course that accompanies this starter kit.

 ## General ##

 * **Responsive** layout with a fluid/elastic grid, not *adaptive* with multiple fixed-width breakpoints